US Mint to Produce 2021 Morgan and Peace Centennial Silver Dollars

 This year marks the 100th anniversary of the switchover from the Morgan Dollar to the Peace Dollar in 1921.

-To commemorate the switchover the US Mint will be releasing Centennial Commemorative coins featuring the designs of these iconic silver dollar coins this year.
+To commemorate the switchover, the US Mint will release Centennial Commemorative coins this year featuring the designs of these iconic silver dollar coins.

 The Morgan Dollar, designed by George Morgan, was produced from 1878 until 1904, then again in 1921.